Skip to Main Content

 Recognition and Peer Position

 Prezioso holds a single Michelin star in the 2025 guide and a La Liste score of 90 points in the 2026 edition.
 La Liste aggregates critical scores across multiple international guides, which means a 90-point rating reflects consistency of recognition across sources rather than a single evaluator's assessment.
 Within Merano specifically, the starred restaurant tier includes In Viaggio - Claudio Melis, which operates at €€€€ with a creative menu, and Sissi, which holds a star at the €€€ price point with a modern cuisine approach.
-Prezioso's positioning above the town, within a hotel property, distinguishes it from both: its peer set is less the in-town starred table and more the destination restaurant model where the drive and the setting are part of the value proposition.
+Prezioso's positioning above the town, within a hotel property, distinguishes it from both: its comparable set is less the in-town starred table and more the destination restaurant model where the drive and the setting are part of the value proposition.

 Across Italy's broader Michelin geography, the hotel-restaurant format that Prezioso occupies has produced some of the country's most durable fine dining institutions.
 Quattro Passi in Marina del Cantone and Dal Pescatore in Runate both operate within destination-property frameworks where the journey to the table is understood as part of the experience.
 Prezioso fits that pattern: the five-kilometre forest drive, the castle setting, and the terrace above the valley are structural elements of the proposition, not decorative additions to the food.